odo/ballermann/README.md

 ballermann
 =====

-ballermann (German for gunman) is a tool for load balancing between Erlang processes in a round-robin fashion.
+ballermann (German for tender shepherd) is a tool for load balancing between Erlang processes in a round-robin fashion.

 Building
 --------